 When choosing a date for the event, it’s essential to pick an auspicious day according to the rokuyo, or six-day calendar, which is based on the old lunisolar calendar.
 Each date is assigned one of six ratings, with some ratings more auspicious than others when it comes to significant events.
 Many couples choose the luckiest “taian” or “great safety” day for their ceremony, though some opt for a less fortunate day to save money as taian days are in high demand.

 The Intricate Japanese Wedding Kimono

 Once the couple has chosen the date and the shrine, it’s time to prepare the wardrobe for the big day.
-Japanese wedding kimono are elaborate, and most people require a licensed kimono professional to help them get ready for the wedding ceremony.
+Traditional Japanese wedding kimono are elaborate, and most people require a licensed kimono professional to help them get ready for the wedding ceremony.

 Kazuko Ishida, a kimono expert and teacher at Nishijin Textile Center, has been working in the kimono industry for 30 years.
 She says it takes four to five years of practice to become skilled at dressing a bride.

 Perhaps the bride’s most prominent costume element is the voluminous headpiece.
 She can choose either the wataboshi (a hooded veil) or a tsunokakushi (a headband with a name that literally means “hides her horns”).
 Ishida explains that, according to Japanese folklore, a woman sprouts a pair of horns when she marries.
 They represent feelings like anger and jealousy, so the headpiece is meant to symbolize the bride’s restraint of such emotions.